mariemloukill/Graph_creation/README.md

 - `C++ 20` or higher : The initial implementation only requires `C++ 14`
 - `Boost C++ 1.7` or higher : required by the new implementation
-  - `boost/chrono` : Used to calculate time
+  - `boost/chrono` : Used to calculate usage time

 ## Usage